JerW18/CCAPDEV--Temp-/README.md

 It is recommended to use Firefox to open this website.
 If opening the files automatically goes to another browser, you may want to manually copy the url and open it on Firefox.

+In this system, the cut-off for creating/editing/deleting a reservation is the day before the actual reservation.
+The only exception to this rule is that an admin can delete an ongoing reservation if the user is 10 or more minutes late.

 Furthermore, most of the sample data for the reservations have their dates set to somewhere between 2023-06-26 and 2023-06-29.
 As such, if testing on later dates, these reservations might not be visible.
 In such a case, please set your system's date to sometime earlier, preferably 2023-07-24, to be able to view these reservations properly.